Principal Investigator

 Subscribe to the newsletter

-Marc Therrien is Professor in the Department of Pathology and Cell Biology of the Faculty of Medicine of the Université de Montréal and Scientific Director of IRIC.
+Marc Therrien is a full professor in the Department of Pathology and Cell Biology at the Faculty of Medicine of the Université de Montréal and Chief Officer of IRIC.

 Principal Investigator, Intracellular Signalling Research Unit, IRIC